 No time to read now?
 Save it to Pinterest to enjoy later.

 Red Door Café, Leura

 The Red Door Café is a favourite of ours for breakfast.
-Whenever we head to the Blue Mountains for the day, we leave early to avoid the crowds and make this our first stop.
+Whenever we want to eat here we leave early to avoid the crowds in Leura.
 It has a rustic appeal and a cosy atmosphere.

 Their service is quick, and the food is awesome with lots of choices and specials.
 And they offer a standard of food a bit of a step up from most cafes.

 Everything I have eaten here has been delicious, but by far my favourite dish is from their All Day Breakfast Menu – Sauteed Mushrooms on toast.
 Oh my goodness!
 This dish is incredible.
 Naturally sautéed mushrooms but with the addition of hazelnut butter and a generous dollop of sour cream on top.
 And I order it with gluten-free bread, and for me this makes it.

 Traditionally gluten free bread was about as exciting as eating a piece of cardboard, but this bread is locally made and utterly delicious.
 We have even bought a couple of loaves from the cafe to take home.